 WHAT CAN I DO?

 Know the laws regarding Quaker ownership in your state.
-Click on the “Illegal and Restricted States List” on this page to make sure that you know the status of your state and the states around you.
+Click on "Legal Status' on the menu bar to make sure that you know the status of your state and the states around you.
 Be an advocate to make sure that potential Quaker owners, breeders, pet stores, and any individuals who sell Quakers know the laws in their state and are informing their customers of those laws.
 Each time a Quaker is detained or seized within the borders of an illegal or restricted state, authorities could view the Quaker owner as irresponsible, which could lessen the chances of the law being changed.
 Know the laws regarding Quakers in all states, so that you can be fully prepared should you need to travel with your bird or relocate.
 Knowledge of the laws regarding Quakers allows a Quaker owner to make sensible and responsible decisions.

 There are states where it is illegal to own Quakers and some states where restrictions apply to ownership.

 In non-domestic settings, Quakers are hardy and resourceful birds.
 In the 1970's, when feral Quaker populations began to appear in the United States, lawmakers became concerned that these populations would pose an agricultural threat, as well as a threat to native avian species.
 To date, it cannot be substantiated that wild Quaker colonies are a threat to agriculture, nor has it been proven that they are invasive to native avian species.
 Instead, Quakers have been recorded sharing their nesting areas with native species, such as owls.

 Quakers are the only parrot species that construct nests.
 The nests, depending on colony size, can be very large, capable of hosting several families, and each family unit’s nest has 3 chambers.
 In urban settings, Quakers may choose to construct their nests in places that provide warmth, such as on electrical power transformers and lights.